 Tova Greene, CREATIVE DIRECTOR

 Tova Greene (they/them) is a non-binary, queer, Jewish, Brooklyn-based producer and poet-person.
-They are the Programs Director of The Poetry Society of New York, the producer and host of PSNY’s podcast, Having a Coke with You, and on the editorial team of PSNY’s publishing arm, Milk Press.
+They are the Programs Director of The Poetry Society of New York, the producer and host of PSNY’s podcast, Having a Coke with You, and an Editorial Director of PSNY’s publishing arm, Milk Press.
 A Sarah Lawrence College and Columbia Engineering graduate, they specialize in the intersection of twentieth century American poetry and feminist theory, with a sprinkle of Greek and Roman antiquity and dramatic literature.
 In their producing, they strive to create generative, inclusive, and wondrous spaces with no barriers to entry that prioritize and uplift marginalized creatives.
 They are the author of the collection lilac on the damned's breath (Bottlecap Press, 2022).
 Their poem "snowed like this on fulton street" was nominated for Sundress Publications "Best of the Net" awards.
 Their work has been featured in Eunoia Review, Midway Journal, West Trade Review, and others.
 For more information, please see https://linktr.ee/tovagreene.

 JACKIE BRAJE, MANAGING DIRECTOR